The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Differences to DES-SN5YR

 Finally, we modify the cut on $\sigma_{x_{1}} < 1.0$ from \citetalias{DES5YR} to $\sigma_{x_{1}} < 1.15$.
 Due to changes in error propagation between SALT3.DES5YR and the new SALT3.DOVEKIE, the $x_1$ errors were generally increased relative to other light curve fitting parameters.
 We choose the new $\sigma_{x_{1}} < 1.15$ cut to preserve the 20\% quantile cut established in \citetalias{DES5YR}.

-To summarise: \begin{itemize} \item \textbf{Updated Calibration:} We use the updated cross-calibration solution from \citetalias{Dovekie}, in place of \citetalias{fragilistic}.
+To summarise: \begin{itemize} \item \textbf{Updated \cite{Fitzpatrick99} Colour Law:} During unrelated work within SNANA,\footnote{See Appendix \ref{sec:F99}.} it was discovered that the implementation of the \cite{Fitzpatrick99} colour law term within SNANA was a polynomial expansion centered at $R_V = 3.1$.
+The full F99 colour law was implemented, and it was discovered that this impacted simulated and inferred distance moduli on the order of $\sim0.01$ mag, though primarily impacting the simulated bias corrections. \item \textbf{Updated Calibration:} We use the updated cross-calibration solution from \citetalias{Dovekie}, in place of \citetalias{fragilistic}.
 While the ZP offsets between the two are largely similar, they notably differ for DES. \item \textbf{Updated SALT model:} \citetalias{fragilistic} combined the estimation of calibration uncertainties with those of the SALT modelling, which provided more reliable estimations of systematic uncertainty arising from the two.
 This necessitates a retraining of the SALT model with the new calibration solution. \item \textbf{Re-generated Bias Correction Simulations:} Table \ref{tab:syst_description} highlights the specific systematic uncertainties that are regenerated, and therefore directly impacted, by this reanalysis. \item \textbf{Fixed Calibration Uncertainties:} As previously stated, \citetalias{DES5YR} used an incorrect weight of $\psi = 0.3$ for each of the systematic SALT surfaces.
 This caused \citetalias{DES5YR} to underestimate the photometric uncertainty by $\sim20\%$.
-We update this to the more correct value of $0.33$. \item \textbf{Updated \cite{Fitzpatrick99} Colour Law:} During unrelated work within SNANA,\footnote{See Appendix \ref{sec:F99}.} it was discovered that the implementation of the \cite{Fitzpatrick99} colour law term within SNANA was a polynomial expansion centered at $R_V = 3.1$.
-The full F99 colour law was implemented, and it was discovered that this impacted simulated and inferred distance moduli on the order of $\sim0.01$ mag, though primarily impacting the simulated bias corrections. \end{itemize}
+We update this to the more correct value of $0.33$. \end{itemize}